BillJr99/Ursinus-CSPedagogy/_pages/Assignments/assignment-cs4alludl.md

 ---

+# Applying UDL and CS4All to Lesson Planning

-# Assignment Overview
+## Overview
-In this written report assignment, you will reflect on how to apply the principles of Universal Design for Learning (UDL) and Computer Science for All (CS4All) to your lesson plan.
-You will explore the key concepts, goals, and strategies of UDL and CS4All, and discuss how they can be integrated into computer science education.
+In this assignment, you will explore how the principles of Universal Design for Learning (UDL) and the Computer Science for All (CS4All) movement can be applied to make computer science education more accessible, engaging, and equitable.

+Reflect on each of the 9 elements of the UDL framework, and the [12 Principles of Computing Pedagogy](https://teachcomputing.org/pedagogy).
+Think about how they could be used to truly bring computing to *all* learners: across gender and other underrepresented axes, to other disciplines, and/or across all grade levels.
+Your report does not need to address every one of these ideas.
+Instead, you should form a thesis addressing what you believe is the most important change that needs to happen in the next 10 years to improve and facilitate access to computing education.
+Support your claim with relevant research literature, and frame your ideas within these existing frameworks.
+What should computing education look like for the next generation so that it represents and improvement over your own experiences?

+You will reflect on these principles and write a report discussing how they could be integrated into your own lesson planning.

-# Instructions
+## Instructions
-- **Review the Readings**: Review the provided materials on UDL and CS4All.
+Read the provided materials on UDL and CS4All to understand the core principles and goals of each framework.

+In a written report, address the following:
-- **Reflect on UDL Principles**: Reflect on the principles of UDL and how they can be applied to make computer science education more accessible and inclusive.
+- Summary of UDL principles and how they can enhance accessibility and engagement in CS lessons.
-- **Reflect on CS4All Goals and Strategies**: Reflect on the goals and strategies of CS4All and how they can be implemented to promote equitable access to computer science education.
+- Summary of CS4All goals and pedagogical principles, and how they promote equity in CS education.
-- **Apply to Lesson Planning**: Discuss how UDL and CS4All principles can be integrated into your lesson planning to enhance engagement, accessibility, and equity.
+- Discussion of how UDL and CS4All principles align, and could be integrated into a CS lesson plan.
-- **Write the Report**: Compile your reflections and discussions into a comprehensive written report.

-# Notes
-- **Understanding UDL and CS4All**: Familiarize yourself with the principles of UDL and the goals and strategies of CS4All by reading the provided materials.
-- **Application to Lesson Planning**: Consider how you can apply these principles and strategies to enhance the engagement, accessibility, and equity of your lesson planning in computer science.
+- Concrete examples of how you could apply these principles to make your own CS lesson plan more accessible, engaging, and equitable.
-- **Reflection**: Reflecting on UDL and CS4All is a key component of this assignment.
-Consider what you learned and how it applies to your teaching practice in computer science.
+- Properly cite at least 5 sources on UDL and CS4All in your report.